aosbornee/DevOps-Work/interview-prep/10-star-examples.md

 ##### Tell me a time when you implemented good Agile Practices

+- During my 5th week on the course at Sparta we had to create an aeroplan project

+- The team were tasked with creating a full fledged interface with a database which held persistent data

+- I took responsibility with creating a trello board and breaking down the epic story into more mangeable user stories, these user stories were then broken down into code snippets and tasks so we knew exactly what we had to do.
+In addition to this we made sure that everyone knew what they were working with due to the Trello board, this also ensured people weren't doing the same job
+- We also implemented daily standups and reviews so we knew exactly what stage everyone was at, this meant we may have had to work a little longer after to ensure the sprint backlog was completed abd tasks didn't pile up into the next day

+- As a result of these actions, it resulted in the project being completed successfully despite the limited time allocated to do such, thus impressing our product manager who we presented the product to at weeks end

 ##### Tell me an occasion where you showed good communication skills